MaryfrancesU/RavenDesk/README.md

   or multiple books.
   <img src="https://user-images.githubusercontent.com/55061982/207729296-4a8ac583-e64d-4cdf-bc36-ba66e15dd142.png" width="90%" />

-  Each book has its own plot, so you can add plot threads to each book.
+  Each book has its own **plot**, so you can add plot threads to each book.
 The plot threads allow for text styling such as bold and italicized text for emphasis.
 And of course, you can go back and edit a plot point if you wish.
 Changes are saved automatically.
   <img src="https://user-images.githubusercontent.com/55061982/207729346-0f66da84-2749-4a9e-b51c-41868a69fc42.gif" width="90%" />